utshomax/postman-docs/src/pages/docs/getting-started/installation-and-updates.md

 Categories=Development;
 ```

-> Postman supports the following distributions on x86-64 hardware:
+> Postman supports the following distributions on x86-64 or arm64 hardware:
 >
 > * Ubuntu 14.04 and newer
 > * Fedora 24
 > * Debian 8 and newer
 >
 > The support of certain Linux distributions depends on if they're supported by Electron.
-Refer to [Electron's documentation](https://www.electronjs.org/docs/tutorial/support#linux).
+Refer to [Electron's documentation](https://www.electronjs.org/docs/latest/development/build-instructions-linux).
 >
 > It's recommended you install [Snap](https://snapcraft.io/postman) as it includes all the libraries that the app needs and they're bundled with the app itself.
 >